itmoon7/onconpc/README.md

 ## Training and Validating the XGBoost-based OncoNPC Model

-After processing features with `process_features.py`, you can train and validate the OncoNPC model:
+After processing features with `process_features.py`, you can train and validate the OncoNPC model.
+To do this, follow these steps:

-1. **Specify Data Locations**: In `train_evaluate_onconpc.py`, set the locations of the processed features.
+1. **Specify Data Locations in `train_evaluate_onconpc.py`**:
+   - Open the `train_evaluate_onconpc.py` file.
+   - Set the locations of the processed feature and label data.
+This can be done around lines 50-53.
+You will need to specify the file paths for both the features and labels.
+For example:
+     ```python
+     # Tab separated feature data for CKPs
+     feature_data_name = os.path.join(DATA_PATH, 'features_genie_')  # Replace with your feature file path
+     # Tab separated label data for CKPs
+     label_data_name = os.path.join(DATA_PATH, 'labels_genie_')  # Replace with your label file path
+     ```
+   - Ensure that `DATA_PATH` is correctly defined to point to the directory where your processed data files are located.
+   - Replace `'features_genie_'` and `'labels_genie_'` with the names of your actual processed feature and label files.

 2. **Training and Validation**: Use the following command for model training and validation:
    ```bash